medic/medic-docs/configuration/csv-to-docs.md

 ### Property types

 By default, values are parsed as strings.
-To parse a CSV column as a JSON type, suffix a data type to the column definition, e.g.
+To parse a CSV column as a JSON type, append a data type to the column definition, e.g.

 	column_one,column_two:bool,column_three:int,column_four:float,column_five:date,column_six:timestamp